makahype/superbot/README.md

 of the template

-- _s.parseTemplate(name,data) : take the the compiled template name and data and return the markup string result for applying the data to the template
+- _s.parseTemplate(name,data) : take the the compiled template name and data and return the markup string result for applying the data to the template.
+The data is an array of objects in the format {name: string, value: string/number}

 - _s.appendTemplate(name,data,ele) : render a template markup string for the given data and append it to the end of the given element